 Trends in escrow and other title related fees are, to some extent, related to title insurance activity generated by our direct operations.
-Escrow and other title related fees were \$254.1 million and \$243.1 million for the first quarters of 2006 and 2005, respectively.
-Escrow fees, which are more directly related to our direct operations than our other title related fees, decreased \$2.8 million, or 1.7%, consistent with the decrease in direct title premiums.
-Other title-related fees increased \$13.7 million, or 18.0%, representing growth in the Canadian real estate market, growth in other operations not directly related to title insurance, and acquisitions, including the acquisition of Service Link.
+Escrow and other title related fees were \$287.6 million and \$300.3 million for the second quarters of 2006 and 2005, respectively and \$541.7 million and \$543.5 million for the first six months of 2006 and 2005, respectively.
+Escrow fees, which are more directly related to our direct operations than our other title related fees, decreased \$21.7 million, or 10.7%, in the second quarter of 2006 compared to the second quarter of 2005, and \$24.5 million, or 6.7%, in the first six months of 2006 compared to the first six months of 2005, consistent with the decrease in direct title premiums.
+Other title-related fees increased \$9.0 million, or 9.2%, for the second quarter of 2006 compared to the second quarter of 2005 and \$22.7 million, or 12.8%, for the first six months of 2006 compared to the first six months of 2005, representing growth in the Canadian real estate market, including growth in our market share and the strength of the Canadian dollar, growth in other operations not directly related to title insurance, and acquisitions, including the acquisition of Service Link in August 2005.

 Interest and investment income levels are primarily a function of securities markets, interest rates and the amount of cash available for investment.
-Interest and investment income in the first quarter of 2006 was \$38.0 million, compared with \$20.9 million in the first quarter of 2005, an increase of \$17.1 million, or 82.3%.
-The increase in interest and investment income is due primarily to increases in average balances and yield rates for long-term fixed income assets, a special dividend paid on our holdings of Certegy, Inc. common stock before its merger with FIS, and increases in balances and interest rates for cash and short-term investments.
+Interest and investment income in the second quarter of 2006 was \$37.7 million, compared with \$22.2 million in the second quarter of 2005, an increase of \$15.5 million, or 69.7%.
+Interest and investment income in the first six months of 2006 was \$74.4 million, compared with \$42.2 million in the first six months.
+The increases are primarily due to increases in balances and interest rates for cash and short-term investments, increases in average balances and yield rates for long-term fixed income assets, and, for the six month periods, a special dividend paid on our holdings of Certegy Inc. common stock in the first quarter of 2006 before its merger with FIS.